sanko/FFI-SDL3.pm/README.md

     on Android the context will be automatically saved and restored when pausing the application.
 Additionally, some platforms will assume usage of OpenGL if Vulkan isn't used.
-Setting this to `1` will prevent this behavior, which is desireable when the application manages the graphics context, such as an externally managed OpenGL context or attaching a Vulkan surface to the window.
+Setting this to `1` will prevent this behavior, which is desirable when the application manages the graphics context, such as an externally managed OpenGL context or attaching a Vulkan surface to the window.

 - <SDL\_HINT\_VIDEO\_X11\_WINDOW\_VISUALID>